lorenzdoe/war-and-peace/README.md

 The program requires the following inputs:

-- A large text file "War and Peace" by Tolstoy
+- A large text file, e.g. "War and Peace" by Tolstoy
-- Two text files with word lists, one for "war-terms" and one for "peace-terms"
+- Two text files with word lists, e.g. one for "war-terms" and one for "peace-terms"

 ## Output